-- 1. Life Care Billed Medicare for Therapy that was Excessive in Frequency, Duration, and Intensity - 132.
-Life Care therapists provided and billed Medicare for therapy that was excessive in frequency, duration, or intensity for beneficiaries who could not be reasonably expected to benefit from such therapy. - Park View Care Center in Indiana in May 2008.
+135. Life Care therapists provided and billed Medicare for therapy that was excessive in frequency, duration, or intensity for beneficiaries who could not be reasonably expected to benefit from skilled therapy.

+136. For example, Patient A was a 78-year-old male who was admitted to Life Care's Park View Care Center in Indiana in May 2008.
 Although Patient A was frail and debilitated at the time of admission, Life Care therapists subjected him to 807 minutes of therapy (316 minutes of physical therapy, 311 minutes of occupational therapy, and 180 minutes of speech therapy), during his very first week of treatment.
 Life Care provided Patient A with Ultra High levels of rehabilitation therapy from May 7 until May 24.
-Patient A was readmitted to the hospital on May 24 and returned to the nursing home on May 28.
-Although Patient A was readmitted to the nursing home for comfort care, an indication that the patient was dying, Life Care therapists provided 269 minutes of therapy on May 31 and June 1, 2008.
+Patient A was readmitted to the hospital on May 59 Case 1:08-cv-00251-HSM-WBC Document 163 Filed 04/28/14 Page 59 of 84 PageID #: 24 and returned to the nursing home on May 28.
+Although Patient A was readmitted to the nursing home for palliative care, Life Care therapists provided 269 minutes of therapy on May 31 and June 1, 2008.
 Patient A died early on June 2, 2008.

-- 134. Patient B was an 85-year-old resident of Life Care's University Park Center in Colorado in September and October 2008.
+ANSWER: Life Care states that the medical records of the above-referenced patient speak for themselves.
+Life Care denies the remaining allegations of Paragraph 136, including to the extent the allegations mischaracterize the records' language, their meaning, or their relevance.
+137. Patient B was an 85-year-old resident of Life Care's University Park Center in Colorado in September and October 2008.
 Patient B was admitted to the hospital for significant heart problems and functional deficits due to long-term obesity and blindness.
 Before her admission to University Park Center, Patient B's hospital records indicated that she was non-ambulatory and required the assistance of two nurse's aides twice a day to assist her in her activities of daily living.
 Nevertheless, Life Care set unrealistic long-term goals for Patient B considering her prior level of function and then made her perform repetitive arm exercises and transfers that were not tailored to Patient B's conditions or needs and did not require the unique skills of a therapist.
-Life Care billed Medicare for 77 days at the Ultra High level for Patient B. At the time of discharge, Patient B's unrealistic goals had not been met and she still required the same level of assistance as at the time of her admission. - for Patient C, an extremely frail 80-year-old resident of Life Care Center of Columbia in South Carolina.
+Life Care billed Medicare for 77 days at the Ultra High level for Patient B. At the time of discharge, Patient B's unrealistic goals had not been met.
+ANSWER: Life Care states that the medical records of the above-referenced patient speak for themselves.
+Life Care denies the remaining allegations of Paragraph 137, including to the extent the allegations mischaracterize the records' language, their meaning, or their relevance.
+138. From March 7, 2006, to March 27, 2006, Life Care billed at the Ultra High level for Patient C, an extremely frail 80-year-old resident of Life Care Center of Columbia in South Carolina.
 Although the physical therapist's notes indicated that on March 21, 2006, Patient C was "very lethargic, hard to arouse, and unable to participate successfully in treatment," Life Care recorded 35 minutes of physical therapy that day.
 The next day, Patient C was placed in a standing frame (a piece of equipment used by therapists to secure a patient in a standing position and support those areas where the patient is too weak to support herself) despite the fact that she required assistance to control her head and to open her eyes.
 Both the physical and occupational therapist recorded providing 42 minutes each for the time Patient C spent in the standing frame.
 Patient C died five days later.